HohShenYien/Harvard-CS50/Android/README.md

     finishing the request.
 If the second request is not nested, the url will not be updated with the correct id, thus getting incorrect link for the second request.
 Another way to solve this problem is to add a while loop that waits for first request to finish before the second request.
+  * Update2: Using a while loop is a disaster!
+It eats up all the memory causing the asynctask from volley doesn't load at all!
+So a better way is to make the second request a function and call it in the end of the first request.

 2. **Fiftygram**
   * Suddenly everything becomes easier here.
 Just need to learn how to open gallery, save and run some functons to modify bitmaps.